My breast cancer story.

 It never crossed my mind I would die.

 So as much as it was a complete shock to be diagnosed at 34, having just turned 34, it didn’t scare me in the way that I thought it is going to kill me.
-What sticks with me is that when I had my final scans after all my chemo.
+What sticks with me is when I had my final scans after all my chemo.
 At this point it looked like all the cancer had gone I had lots of messages from people saying “It must be amazing to know you will now be able to watch your daughter grow up”.

 But that had never crossed my mind and it still doesn’t cross my mind that cancer will take me I just still think of it as a rubbish year.